sputot/RINO/README.md

 For any couple (k,l) we also print 2-dimensional projections :
-- ```xkxl.png```:  maximal (and when relevant minimal, robust) under and over approximations of (xk,xl)
+- ```xkxl.png```:  maximal (and when relevant minimal, robust) under and over approximations of (xk,xl) Three-dimensional projections when relevant are also printed, only the corners of boxes are printed for more lisibility.

 We also provide
 - ```xi_max.png``` and ```xi_subplots_min_max.png```: reachset for all variables on one graph